awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-centos.md

 # Manually install SSM Agent on CentOS instances<a name="agent-install-centos"></a>

-Connect to your CentOS instance and perform the following steps to install the SSM Agent\.
+Connect to your CentOS instance and perform the following steps to install SSM Agent\.
+Perform these steps on each instance that will run commands using Systems Manager\.

 **Note**
 If you use a `yum` command to update SSM Agent on a managed instance after the agent has been installed or updated using the SSM document `AWS-UpdateSSMAgent`, you might see the following message: "Warning: RPMDB altered outside of yum\."
 This message is expected and can be safely ignored\.

-Perform these steps on each instance that will run commands using Systems Manager\.

 ------
 #### [ CentOS 8\.x ]